Advanced search

 6.6 Special precautions for disposal and other handling

-Furosemide 10 mg / ml Solution for Injection may be mixed with neutral and weak alkaline solution with pH between 7 and 10, such as 0.9% sodium chloride and Ringer's lactate solution..
+Furosemide 10 mg / ml Solution for Injection may be mixed with neutral and weak alkaline solution with pH between 7 and 10, such as 0.9% sodium chloride and Ringer's lactate solution.

-Any unused product or waste material should be disposed of in accordance with local requirements.
+Any unused medicinal product or waste material should be disposed of in accordance with local requirements.
 Product containing visible particles should not be used.
 For single use only, discard any remaining contents after use.

-Furosemide 10 mg / ml Solution for Injection solution should not be mixed with any other drugs in the injection bottle.
+Furosemide 10 mg / ml Solution for Injection should not be mixed with any other drugs in the injection bottle.

 7. Marketing authorisation holder